History of CRMS APL

 By winter of 1971–1972 a larger project began to build a new computer system.
 The project was administered by Balderston, who chaired CRMS, and by the Laboratory Advisory Committee, which was chaired by Hoggatt.
 A press release by Balderston announcing the project noted:[Ba1972]

-"The nucleus of the Staff Group for the computer-systems effort is headed by Mark L. Greenberg (PhD, Electrical Engineering and Computer Science, UC-Berkeley , 1971) and Jeffrey Moore (doctoral student in information science, Graduate School of Business Administration, UC-Berkeley)."
+“The nucleus of the Staff Group for the computer-systems effort is headed by Mark L. Greenberg (PhD, Electrical Engineering and Computer Science, UC-Berkeley, 1971) and Jeffrey Moore (doctoral student in information science, Graduate School of Business Administration, UC-Berkeley).”

-By April 1972, Charles A. Grant (also a 1971 Ph.D. from the Berkeley EECS department) returned from a post-doctoral fellowship and joined Greenberg as co-technical leader; Moore continued for a time as a consultant, and continued to supervise the existing PDP-5/8 system.[CRMS1972] One of the next hires was George Morrow[Ma2003] to work on hardware.
+By April 1972, Charles A. Grant (also a 1971 Berkeley EECS PhD) returned from a post-doctoral fellowship and joined Greenberg as co-technical leader; Moore continued for a time as a consultant, and continued to supervise the existing PDP-5/8 system.[CRMS1972] One of the next hires was George Morrow[Ma2003] to work on hardware.
 Morrow had dropped out of high school, but returned to school in his late 20s, earning bachelor's and master's degrees, and entering the PhD program in mathematics at Berkeley.
 David Redell and I also joined the staff at this time.
-Redell was in the Computer Science Ph.D. program and I had just completed my B.S. in Engineering Mathematics; we had worked together on the recently-terminated CAL Timesharing System at Berkeley's Computer Center,[McRe2023]
+Redell was in the Computer Science Ph.D. program and I had just completed my B.S. in Engineering Mathematics; we had worked together on the recently-terminated CAL Timesharing System at Berkeley's Computer Center.[McRe2023]

 Hardware